What are AI coding agent guardrails?

 05 / FAQ

-Guardrails define allowed scope, protected systems, and verification requirements before an agent starts editing.
+Guardrails define the allowed file surface, protected systems, and verification requirements before an AI coding agent starts editing.

 No tool can guarantee that.
-RunTrim reduces risk by making scope explicit and checking changed paths after the run.
+RunTrim reduces risk by making scope explicit before the run and checking changed paths after.

 Yes.
 It works in copy mode with any UI and can wrap configured local CLIs in command mode.